allisonc2lee/university-portfolio/README.md

    to display different images based on based on the size of the viewport.
 It provides a better UI and UX, and also fix the large image donwload problem.

+   HTML, CSS and JavaScript is a part of the responsive design.
+Getting a better understanding of how responsive design function is the requirement to coding an user-friendly site.

 ---

 2. [CSS Grid: Floor Plan](https://codepen.io/oliviale/pen/moLrBq)